Rareloop/lumberjack-core/UPGRADING.md

 ## v3.x to v4.x

+### PHP Version
+Support for PHP 7.0 has been dropped, ensure you're running at least PHP 7.1.

 ### PSR-15 Middleware
 The `http-interop/http-server-middleware` package has been deprecated in favour of the now official PSR-15 interfaces found in `psr/http-server-middleware`.